collapsed-stacks/startups/questions/1274/engineer-asking-for-a-pay-raise.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-11-05
 - score: 3

-<p>The way you've framed this begs the question.
-I'm sure you know that in general, pay alone is the lowest motivator, and if you're spending significant time focusing on that, the issue is probably elsewhere.</p>
+The way you've framed this begs the question.
+I'm sure you know that in general, pay alone is the lowest motivator, and if you're spending significant time focusing on that, the issue is probably elsewhere.

-<p>It's tough for employee number one, because it's too early for you to be able to offer the kind of development that you will be able to in a few years.
-But employee one is also in an amazingly privileged experience, seeing your startup from the inside, gaining experience without taking the risk.</p>
+It's tough for employee number one, because it's too early for you to be able to offer the kind of development that you will be able to in a few years.
+But employee one is also in an amazingly privileged experience, seeing your startup from the inside, gaining experience without taking the risk.

-<p>So you need to put in place some structure, even if it's just a monthly or weekly 1-1 (with notes taken).
-That way, you'll be able to have a richer dialogue, and be intentional about development.</p>
+So you need to put in place some structure, even if it's just a monthly or weekly 1-1 (with notes taken).
+That way, you'll be able to have a richer dialogue, and be intentional about development.

-<p>If I'm wrong and it is all about money, then you're going to have to be realistic that at some point, probably not too far away, you're going to part company, because someone else will pay more than he's worth to you.
+If I'm wrong and it is all about money, then you're going to have to be realistic that at some point, probably not too far away, you're going to part company, because someone else will pay more than he's worth to you.
 Don't accelerate the process, but also don't imagine that if money if the only issue then it will go away next raise.
-It won't.</p>
+It won't.